The future of m-commerce

-Some people may still prefer using their desktop PCs, or even shopping in person, but mobile commerce (m-commerce) is fast becoming the go-to method of retail, particularly given the decline of high street brands and the lockdown of the past year.
+Some people may still prefer using their desktop PCs or even shopping in person, but m-commerce is fast becoming the go-to method of retail, particularly given the decline of high street brands and the various lockdowns of the past two years.

 The challenges of m-commerce

 Retail purchases have been moving online at such an alarming rate that many of the UK's biggest brands had gone under long before the pandemic had even hit.
 Customers have been taken away from the high street by the convenience of online shopping and the likes of Amazon.
 The next step here is moving from desktop to mobile, which would seem like a logical phase considering more people own a smartphone than a laptop.

 However, the experience offered on mobile is still somewhat inferior to the desktop.
 A lot of this is down to the size of the screen and the perspectives it offers.
 What's more, retailers often have the same site for both desktop and mobile, so the latter often has a poorly scaled image and certain navigation tools are harder to use.

 Connectivity can also play a part, as although networks are far faster and more stable than they were five years ago thanks to the arrival of 4G and 5G, it's not always a certainty that you'll have a reliable connection.
 There's nothing worse than spending an hour picking the right item, only for your connection to drop as you go to the checkout.
 It's a frustrating experience that often results in users deciding to hold off on making the actual purchase until they're home.